D7y1/d7y_destinyHUD/README.md

 **About** :
 > A light Hud taken from Destiny

 > It contain [ Health - Armour - Hunger - Thirst - Weapon ammo ]

+> You can change the progress color from Config

+> And you can change the position of the hud either left or right

 **Requirement** :
 > vRP Framework and it easily convertable to your framework just check out server/main.lua